kauko-i/bikeapp/README.md

 python3 -m venv venv # Create a virtual environment for the backend service . venv/bin/activate # Activate that virtual environment pip install -r requirements.txt # Install the requirements listed in requirements.txt
-# The following command tells the server to connect to the Google Cloud PostgreSQL database.
+# The following command tells the server to connect to the specified database.
-# You can specify another database as well, such as a locally hosted database.
-# Modify the URL if you wish.
-# These credentials only allow the operations used by the app, so I see no security threat in publishing these.
-export DATABASE_URL=postgres://bikeapptaliso:clutch@34.136.166.67/bikeapp
-flask run # Run the server
+export DATABASE_URL=[INSERT YOUR DATABASE URL] flask run # Run the server
 ```
 Now, the app should be running on localhost:5000.